On Using Certified Training towards Empirical Robustness: Conclusions

 \section{Conclusions}

 We presented a comprehensive empirical study on the utility of recent certified training techniques for empirical robustness, as opposed to verifiability, their original design goal.
 In particular, we showed that Exp-IBP can prevent catastrophic overfitting on single-step attacks for a variety of settings, outperforming some multi-step baselines in a subset of these.
-Furthermore, we introduced a novel regularizer on the size of network over-approximations, named ForwAbs, that can achieve similar effects to Exp-IBP while cutting down its overhead on top of single-step attacks.
+Furthermore, we presented a conceptually simple regularizer on the size of network over-approximations, named ForwAbs, that can achieve similar effects to Exp-IBP on top of single-step attacks while cutting down its overhead.
 While we believe that these results highlight the potential of certified training as an empirical defense, they also show the severe limitations of current techniques on harder datasets, ultimately calling for the development of better certified training algorithms.